OSGeo/grass/CONTRIBUTING.md

 upstream	https://github.com/OSGeo/grass.git (push)
 ```

-It is important that "origin" points to your fork.
+For the following workflow, it is important that "origin" points to your fork
+(although generally, the naming is up to you).

 ### Update before creating a feature branch

 * Make sure your are using the _main_ branch to create the new branch:

 ```
-git checkout main
+git switch main
 ```

 * Download updates from all branches from the _upstream_ remote: